davidjjohn97/MBTA_Routing/README.txt

 ## Running the file
 - To run the file kindly install node, you can refer to https://nodejs.org/en/download for the same
-- use command "node mbtaRouteFilter.js"
+- use command "node mbtaRouteFilter.js" or "node mbtaRouteFilterV2.js" (for version 2)
 - Type of route can be toggled in the same file by including respective enums of routeTypes, however in this case type 2 provides the required solution
 - N.B update API Key received from https://api-v3.mbta.com/register